About invalid traffic

 - Ads are showing on new Display Network sites: If your ad campaign uses automatic placements and has enough daily budget, your ads' traffic can significantly increase if it starts showing on a new publisher site.

-As mentioned in the section above, there are many common reasons for increased traffic that don't involve invalid clicks.
-However, if you suspect that your account is indeed affected by invalid click activity, we'll be happy to investigate your account.
+As mentioned in the section above, there are many common reasons for increased traffic that don't involve invalid interactions.
+However, if you suspect that your account is indeed affected by invalid interaction activity, we'll be happy to investigate your account.

 Our team of specialists will use a variety of different signals including click and impression information to identify sources of invalid activity.
 Because of the large number of data points we look at, an investigation into your account may take several business days to complete.
 When you request an investigation, please share as much information as you have about the traffic you're concerned about.